Zoll manifolds with boundary: Constructions of Zoll manifolds with connected boundary

-\begin{section}{Constructions of Zoll manifolds with connected boundary} Let us now describe a way to obtain Zoll manifolds with boundary from a given one, using a construction known in the literature as the \textit{mapping torus}, which we will now recall.
+Let us now describe a way to obtain Zoll manifolds with boundary from a given one, using a construction known in the literature as the \textit{mapping torus}, which we will now recall.

 Let $\varphi : M \to M$ be an isometry of a Riemannian manifold $(M,g)$ (not necessarily Zoll).
-The group of integers $\Zbb$ acts properly and discontinuously by isometries on the product manifold $(M \times \Rbb, g + \mathrm dt^2)$ via
+The group of integers $\Zbb$ acts properly and discontinuously by isometries on the product manifold $(M \times \Rbb, g \oplus \mathrm dt^2)$ via

 The quotient manifold with the quotient metric is called the {\it mapping torus} of $\varphi$, and is denoted by $(M_\varphi, g_\varphi)$.
 The following properties are easily verified: \begin{itemize} \item[(i)] $M_\varphi$ is compact if and only if $M$ is compact; \item[(ii)] $\partial M_\varphi$ is connected if and only if $\partial M$ is connected; \item[(iii)] the natural projection $\pi : M \times \Rbb \to M_\varphi$ is a Riemannian covering map; \item[(iv)] the projection $\sigma : M_\varphi \to \Sbb^1$ given by $\sigma([p,t]) \equiv t \bmod 1$ is a fiber bundle over $\Sbb^1$ with fiber $M$. \end{itemize}